monadicstack/frodo/README.md

 care of the RPC/API boilerplate, take a look in the [example/](https://github.com/monadicstack/frodo/tree/main/example) directory of this repo.

-## Doc Comments: Custom URLs, Status, etc
+## Doc Options: Custom URLs, Status, etc

 Frodo gives you a remote service/API that "just works" out of the box.
 You can, however customize the API routes for individual operations,